 You may apply for the loan on the SBA website.
 The application requires detailed information about your business, including recent tax returns, all your assets and liabilities, and profit and loss statements.
 You must also demonstrate how COVID-19 affected your business.
 You can also add any additional information that demonstrates your economic loss.

-There is also a new loan program authorized by Congress to help businesses impacted by the COVID-19 crisis called the Paycheck Protection Program (PPP).
-These are two year loans with a 0.5% interest rate and the loan is forgivable if you use it in the first eight weeks for certain specified business purposes like payroll, mortgage interest, rent, and utility payments.
+There is also a loan program authorized by Congress to help businesses impacted by the COVID-19 crisis called the Paycheck Protection Program (PPP).
+These are two-year loans with a 0.5% interest rate and the loan is forgivable if you use it in the first eight weeks for certain specified business purposes like payroll, mortgage interest, rent, and utility payments.

-For more information on these new SBA loan programs, see New SBA Loan Programs Offer COVID-19 Relief: Economic Injury Disaster Loan Program (EIDL) and the Paycheck Protection Program (PPP).
+The Consolidated Appropriations Act of 2021 provided additional funding for both programs, and you might be eligible for either as a new or second-time borrower.
+For more information, see SBA Loan Programs Offer COVID-19 Relief: Economic Injury Disaster Loan Program (EIDL) and the Paycheck Protection Program (PPP).

 SCORE, a national nonprofit organization devoted to helping small businesses, offers many resources for entrepreneurs.
 One of the resources SCORE provides is connecting business owners with mentors.
 In light of the current situation, SCORE is now offering remote mentoring via video conferencing, phone, and email.
 A mentor may help you discover additional resources available to your business.